 1. Rental or Hotel Cost & Availability

-Spring Training, baseball’s Cactus League, has changed the entire dynamics of the Phoenix Metro area.
-Hotels are double or triple the “summer rates” from February through April.
+Spring Training, baseball’s Cactus League, has changed the entire dynamics of the Phoenix/Scottsdale metro area.
+Hotels are double or triple the “summer rates” from February through April and May.
 So, book early!
 For those who come back for months at a time, you may want to consider renting well in advance or buying a second home or condo that can be rented out when you are not here.
 In Sedona, rentals are hard to come by during the Fall, Winter, and Spring; even during the summer months, rentals are sparse.
 So buying an income property that you could use might make sense.
 Of course, I can help with all your real estate questions and needs!

 2. Closing Up Your Home

 Don’t forget simple things like your utility bills and mail.
 Fortunately, most tasks and bills can be paid by credit card or online.
 But you may have to decide what to do with your mail.
 Do you want to forward it?
 Or do you have someone to look over your home when you are gone?
 Do you live in an area that has a freezing climate which may require winterizing pipes and sprinkler systems?
 Does your home need a minimum amount of heat supplied while you are gone?
 What about turning off the water?
 Make sure you turn off your water heater if you are going to turn off your water.
 Your water heater could burn up if there is no water inside.

 I would not personally turn off my water to the house.
 I have a water recirculating system that keeps the water flowing back to the water heater.
 I set it to a minimum amount.
 I will turn off the water to the washing machine to prevent flooding if a hose fails.
 I also have stainless steel reinforced hoses to prevent failure as well.